Piracy: Rewards

 Spanish pieces of eight minted in Mexico or Seville were the standard trade currency in the American colonies.
-However, every colony still used the monetary units of pounds, shillings, and pence for bookkeeping while Spanish, German, French, and Portuguese money were all standard mediums of exchange as British law prohibited the export of British silver coinage.
-Until the exchange rates were standardised in the late 18th century each colony legislated its own different exchange rates.
-In England, 1 piece of eight was worth 4s 3d while it was worth 8s in New York, 7s 6d in Pennsylvania and 6s 8d in Virginia.
-One 18th-century English shilling was worth around $58 in modern currency, so a piece of eight could be worth anywhere from $246 to $465.
+However, every colony still used the monetary units of pounds, shillings, and pence for bookkeeping, while Spanish, German, French, and Portuguese money were all standard mediums of exchange, as British law prohibited the export of British silver coinage.
+Until exchange rates were standardised in the late 18th century, each colony legislated its own exchange rates.
+In England, 1 piece of eight was worth 4s 3d while it was worth 8s in New York, 7s 6d in Pennsylvania, and 6s 8d in Virginia.
+One 18th-century English shilling was worth about $58 in modern currency, so a piece of eight could be worth between $246 and $465.
 As such, the value of pirate plunder could vary considerably, depending on who recorded it and where.

-Ordinary seamen received a part of the plunder at the captain's discretion but usually a single share.
+Ordinary seamen received a part of the plunder at the captain's discretion, but usually a single share.
 On average, a pirate could expect the equivalent of a year's wages as his share from each ship captured while the crew of the most successful pirates would often each receive a share valued at around £1,000 ($1.17 million) at least once in their career.
 One of the larger amounts taken from a single ship was that by captain Thomas Tew from an Indian merchantman in 1692.
-Each ordinary seaman on his ship received a share worth £3,000 ($3.5 million), with officers receiving proportionally larger amounts as per the agreed shares, with Tew himself receiving 2½ shares.
-It is known there were actions with multiple ships captured where a single share was worth almost double this.
+Each ordinary seaman on his ship received a share worth £3,000 ($3.5 million), while officers received proportionally larger amounts according to the agreed-upon shares, with Tew himself receiving 2½ shares.
+It is known that there were actions involving the capture of multiple ships, in which a single share was worth almost double this.